Tsunami014/MoriNoKomichi/docs/DOCS.md

 Currently, the new task button is in an awkward position, not exactly in the corner.

 To fix it, the entire positioning system would need to be updated; but only the values of the positions would need to be modified.
 Positions will still be the same, but instead of being from 0-100% of the screen where setting it to 100% would end up offscreen, the positions would be 0-100% of the *available space*; where 100% gets you flush with the edge of the screen.
 This also means widgets become centred; making it much more convenient to position them.
 This will allow for much better positioning.
-### Coloured sections and limited zoom
+### Coloured sections
 Currently, the sections are not very distinguishable; and the buttons stating which numbered section to add a task to, while being in the correct quadrant, may still confuse some.
 To enable for a better experience, the sections should be coloured different, easily distinguishable colours.
-This will not affect any other part of the existing code, except for zooming.
+I will only have to add these new graphics objects into a new file and add their constructors to the existing tasks view, shouldn't require any more tweaking.
+### Limited zoom

-As to add these coloured sections would require adding UI elements that don't scale to infinity, the zooming would need to be limited to a max zoom of the entire area.
-This would additionally allow for users to not get lost scrolling out to infinity and panicking when they can't get back.
-Apart from these changes, nothing else is necessary to integrate this new feature.
+The zooming would need to be limited to a max zoom of the entire area, and an apropriate minimum zoom.
+This would allow for users to not get lost scrolling in/out to infinity and panicking when they can't get back.
+Apart from these simple changes to the graphics canvas, nothing else is necessary to integrate this new feature.
 ### Fix task inputting
 Currently, the task inputting doesn't allow for an input of space.
 This bug would be easy to fix; just modifying some of the base classes (some of the graphics scene classes) to pass the space event directly like what I already have for another part of the UI.
 ### Improve UI design of some elements